Houthis: Religion

-In general, the Houthi movement has centered its belief system on the Zaydi branch of Islam, (Note: The Houthis have been accused, even by many fellow Zaydis, of secretly being converts or followers of the Twelver sect, which is the official religion of Iran.) a sect almost exclusively present in Yemen.
-Zaydis form about 25% of the population, with Sunnis comprising the other 75%.
+In general, the Houthi movement has centered its belief system on the Zaydi branch of Islam, (Note: The Houthis have been accused, even by a number of fellow Zaydis, of secretly being converts or followers of the Twelver branch, which is the official religion of Iran.
+However, this claim is tied to efforts by the Saleh regime and subsequent Yemeni governments to portray the Houthis as a force directly controlled by Iran, and is not backed up by evidence.) a sect almost exclusively present in Yemen.
+Zaydis form about 34% of the population, with Sunnis comprising about 65%.
 Zaydi-led governments ruled Yemen for a thousand years up until 1962.
 The Houthi movement has often advocated for Zaydi revivalism in Yemen since its foundation.

 Although the group has framed its struggle in religious terms and put great importance on its Zaydi roots, the Houthis are not an exclusively Zaydi group.
 They have rejected their portrayal by others as a faction that is purportedly only interested in Zaydi-related issues.
 They have not publicly advocated for the restoration of the old Zaydi imamate, although analysts have argued that they might plan to restore it in the future.
 Most Yemenis have a low opinion of the old imamate, and Hussein al-Houthi also did not advocate the imamate's restoration.
 Instead, he proposed a "Guiding Eminence" (alam al-huda): an individual descended from the Prophet who would act as a "universal leader for the world".
 However, he never defined this position's prerogatives or how they should be appointed.

 The movement has also recruited and allied with Sunni Muslims; according to researcher Ahmed Nagi, several themes of the Houthi ideology "such as Muslim unity, prophetic lineages, and opposition to corruption [...] allowed the Houthis to mobilize not only northern Zaydis, but also inhabitants of predominantly Shafi'i areas."
 However, the group is known to have discriminated against Sunni Muslims as well, closing Sunni mosques and primarily placing Zaydis in leadership positions in Houthi-controlled areas.
 The Houthis lost significant support among Sunni tribes after killing ex-President Saleh.